ShebaDarko/ShebaDarko/README.md

 - 👋 Hi, I’m @ShebaDarko
-- 👀 I’m interested in datascience and machine learning
+- 👀 I’m  compuational and applied mathematics student specialiszing in datascience and machine learning
-- 🌱 I’m currently learning Datascience
+- 🌱 I’m currently work on big data, analyse, make analysis and visualise results accordingly.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on interesting projects .
-- 📫 How to reach me ...

 <!---
 ShebaDarko/ShebaDarko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.